guangwong/aeropress/README.md

 # Aeropress

-An LR parser generator with a simple lexer
+A LR parser generator with a simple lexer

 ## Features